 There are several medical (topical medicines and creams) and cosmetic techniques available for reducing wrinkles.
 They include both medical and surgical methods:

-- Vitamin A Acid (tretinoin, Retin-A, Renova)-This ingredient, available by prescription, has the longest track record of success in treating aging skin and fine lines.
+- Vitamin A Acid (tretinoin, Retin-A, Renova)-This ingredient, available by prescription, has the longest track record of success in treating ageing skin and fine lines.
 Creams containing tretinoin must be used on an ongoing basis.
 They may produce redness and peeling at first, but discomfort can usually be minimized by lowering the cream’s concentration or applying it less often until the skin gets used to it.

 - Alpha-hydroxy acids-These so-called “fruit acids” include glycolic and lactic acid.
 Preparations containing these fruit acids are quite safe and cause no more than mild and temporary irritation.
 They produce only subtle improvement, though.